 Governing Law.
-This Plan shall be construed, administered and enforced according to the laws of the State of Indiana without regard to that State's choice of law principles, to the extent not superseded by the Internal Revenue Code, ERISA or any other federal law.
-Any disputes arising under this HRA shall be brought and heard in the state or federal courts sitting in Indianapolis, Indiana.
+This Plan shall be construed, administered and enforced according to the laws of the State of Indiana, to the extent not superseded by the Internal Revenue Code, ERISA or any other federal law.

 Code and ERISA Compliance.
 It is intended that this Plan meets all applicable requirements of the Code and ERISA, and of all regulations issued thereunder.
 This Plan shall be construed, operated and administered accordingly, and in the event of any conflict between any part, clause or provision of this Plan and the Code and/or ERISA, the provisions of the Code and ERISA shall be deemed controlling, and any conflicting part, clause or provision of this Plan shall be deemed superseded to the extent of the conflict.